-When you have travelled on and off for some years, you will have stayed at places that are easily forgotten.
-Other places have left their marks in your memories, for good or bad.
-Some places you are happy you did not stay in.
+When you have travelled on and off for some years, you will have stayed at hotels that are easily forgotten.
+Other hotels have left their marks in your memories, you remember them for good or bad.
+Some hotels you are happy you did not stay in.
 I will start with the latter category.

 Come with me to Mongolia, Croatia, Cyprus, Jordan, Philippines, Myanmar, Chile, Brazil and Norway.